Last updated on October 10, 2022

 - In the interest of competitive diversity.

-Wizards sometimes needs to innovate so they make new ideas that may be too strong for the game.
+Wizards sometimes innovates and makes new ideas that may be too strong for the game.
 Banned and restricted lists are filled with these card designs.

-I don’t particularly agree with all of these decisions, like the banning of my sweet, sweet Splinter Twin.
-But Wizards are experienced and they can be very right sometimes.
-They do also miss the mark sometimes, though.
+I don’t particularly agree with all of the decisions, like the banning of my sweet, sweet Splinter Twin.
+Wizards is experienced and sometimes they can be very right, other times they miss the mark.
 Faithless Looting was an issue for years and was only banned in 2019.
-But if we didn’t believe in the game we wouldn’t be here.
+But if we didn’t believe in the game, we wouldn’t be here.

 Who Does the Banning?